Balch Springs, Texas

 Three major highways run through Balch Springs to help residents get where they need to go for work or play and businesses to ship their freight across the country.
 Interstate 635 runs through the center of the city, while Interstate 20 and U.S. Highway 175 run along the southern border.
-Logistically, these highways make Balch Springs an attractive place for companies to set up shop, with easy access to in the city’s light industrial park.
-The location certainly attracted Amazon – they’ve completed construction on a 960,000 sq ft building and are in the process of moving forward into phase two of their project.
-The massive warehouse facility will add between 2,000 and 3,000 jobs to the city, which in turn will help contribute funds for infrastructure projects.
+Logistically, these highways make Balch Springs an attractive place for companies to set up shop, with easy access to in the city’s light industrial Commerce 635 business park by Hillwood Development.
+The location certainly attracted Amazon – they’ve completed construction on a 130,376 sq ft building in phase one and Hillwood is in the process of moving forward into phase two of their project which includes over400,000sf of Class A light industrial space.
+The massive warehouse facility and business park will add between 200 and 3,000 jobs to the city, which in turn will help contribute funds for infrastructure projects.
 Cluse boasts, “Seeing all the growth come about in the city is amazing, I’m so excited about that!
 It’s mostly warehousing that we have there and it’s what we would like to encourage in Balch Springs.”

-More good news… the city recently struck a deal with Bloomfield Developments to build a new 173-acre housing development with more than 400 homes and a wide range of housing opportunities, including a seniors’ living facility, housing for veterans, multi-family homes, and single detached homes with price points from $200,000 to $400,000.
+More good news… the city recently struck a deal with Bloomfield Homes Development to build a new $300 million, 173-acre master planned mixed-use development with more than 1,000 residential units including over 500 single family residential homes and a wide range of housing opportunities, including a seniors’ living facility, housing for veterans, multi-family homes, and single family detached homes with price points from $200,000 to $400,000, mix of amenities including trails, decorative lighting, park greenspace, an amenity center with water features and over 12 acres of commercial and retail space.
 In order to steer responsible growth, attract a skilled workforce, and meet the demands of a diverse demographic, the city needs houses to offer.
 “So, we have a lot of housing on the go,” says Cluse.
 “While preparing for the growth around us, we’re mostly focusing on residential housing, but also looking toward more industrial expansion.
 And we want to sprinkle in some retail, family dining, and entertainment for families.”

-The city also just finished building Dominion Apartments, with units specifically geared toward tax rate housing.
-That project is about to open and take on tenants.
-And two other apartment developments with LDG have been completed at a cost of $38 million each.
+The city also just finished building the 216-unit Timbers at Hickory Tree Apartment community in partnership with Dominium Development, with units specifically geared toward workforce affordable housing.
+That project is scheduled to open by the Summer 2021 and take on tenants.
+And two other mixed-use developments that showcase new quality apartment housing developments with designated commercial and retail space for future phases by LDG Development have been completed at a cost of $38 million each.

 There are several new restaurants coming to the city, which Cluse wasn’t able to name due to non-disclosure agreements, but she promises that people will love the offering.
 And two new hotels have just been completed, which will hopefully help the city’s efforts to host baseball and other sport tournaments.
 Cluse admits she is constantly searching for new additions to the city to help give both long-time, new, and potential residents a great quality of life.
 She shares, “We’re looking forward to having events, dining, shopping, and entertainment for all ages, so you don’t have to leave.
 You can just live here in Balch Springs area and not go outside the area to spend money… we’re want to keep those retail sales tax dollars here.”

 Although the broadband internet situation is a bit lacking, the city is working on adding fiber throughout its borders to help attract new people and businesses, and give current residents the ability to work from home.
-Sutton Link is the provider making that possible.
+Sudden Link is the provider making that possible.
 “We have the need for that,” says Cluse.
 “Some of our citizens are asking for it now, they want to get high speed and broadband connectivity.
-It’s not a luxury, it’s a necessity these days.
-With everything that’s happening, and children having to go to school at home and adults working remotely.
+It’s not a luxury, it’s a necessity these days, with everything that’s happening and children having to go to school at home and adults working remotely.
 We’re not there yet, but because of all the development going on here, we’ll have to get that done.”